arblox/robustness-GPclass/README.md

-# checkGPclass
+# robustness-GPclass
-Matlab implementation of the methods described in [Robustness Quantification for Classification with Gaussian Processes](https://arxiv.org/abs/1905.11876).
+Matlab implementation of the methods described in [Adversarial Robustness Guarantees for Classification with Gaussian Processes](https://arxiv.org/abs/1905.11876).
 We provide example code for adversarial analyses and interpretability analyses of the results described in the paper, i.e., on the Synthetic2D, SPAM and MNIST datasets.

 ## Requirements
 The main requirement for running the code is of course a: